johanhelsing/matchbox/README.md

 All of this, however, is hidden from rust application code.
 All you will need to do on the client side, is:

-- Create a new socket, and give it a signalling server url and a room id
+- Create a new socket, and give it a signalling server url and a session id
 - `.await` the message loop future that processes new messages.
 If you are using Bevy, it can be spawned as a Bevy io task (see [`matchbox_demo`](https://github.com/johanhelsing/matchbox/tree/main/matchbox_demo)).